moorepants/eme185/content/pages/reports.rst

 External concepts and existing solutions
    It should be clear that you've "done your homework", i.e. searched for existing solutions and used them to help develop your specifications and concepts.
+Compare specs from existing solutions to your desired specs.
 Initial design concepts
    You should have a large number of concepts to share at this point.
 Be sure to show these off so that your sponsor can see that there are a wide range of possible solutions to their needs.
+You can highlight the most promising ideas.
 Preliminary planning and scheduling
-   The preliminary plan should give at least a coarse idea of the important milestones you will need to meet over the next several months to complete your project.
-For example, you can state your objective in terms of what you expect to complete by the end of each quarter, mid-quarter, or month.
+   The preliminary plan should give at least a coarse idea of the important milestones you will need to meet over the next quarter.
+You should include a Gantt chart with the details.
 Preliminary budget
-   The purpose of the preliminary budget statement is to give a very rough idea of what expected project costs may be.
+   The purpose of the preliminary budget statement is to give a very rough idea of what expected project costs may be for your top designs.
 This will vary based on your or your sponsor's desire to construct a prototype or run testing.
 The instructors and sponsors will use this number to start planning resource allocation.
 A refined budget will be presented in the final report of the winter quarter.

 You may add other information that is deemed necessary to "sell" your proposal.
 Use your memos as building blocks for the proposal.
 The instructors and